 What does Lupa mean?

 Lupa means “she-wolf “in Latin and “magnifying glass” in Spanish.
 My training methods are not focused on covering up deep seeded issues with obedience and fancy tricks.
-I work with each dog at an individual level to identify the root cause of his behavior and tailor a training plan that will uncover his full
+I work with each dog at an individual level to zero in on the root cause of his behavior and tailor a training plan that will uncover his full.

 When you are ready to get started contact me online, or call Lupa K9 in San Francisco today at 415-770-5595 for all of your dog training needs!